These Mocha Brownies have a delicious coffee flavor and coffee frosting on top. Perfectly fudgy and perfect for coffee lovers!

 - Keep the flour to a minimum

 - Don’t over mix.

 In fact, to make super chewy, fudgy brownies we’re skipping the electric mixer altogether.
-When we beat batter, more air gets into it.
-And more air = more cake like texture instead of dense, fudgy brownie heaven.
-Don’t you love it when a recipe encourages you to do less dishes???
+When you use an electric mixer, more air gets into the batter.
+And more air = more cake-like texture instead of dense, fudgy brownie heaven.
+Don’t you love it when a recipe encourages you to do fewer dishes???

-Then for the coffee flavor in our brownies we’re using instant coffee powder.
+The coffee flavor in our brownies comes from instant coffee powder.
 1 tablespoon in fact.
 The smaller the granules of your instant coffee, the easier it’ll dissolve in your melted chocolate.
 I found Starbucks instant coffee worked best.

-Then for the cafe latte frosting.
-Oh my, I could eat this by the spoonful / that’s exactly what I did.
+Oh my, I could eat this by the spoonful.
 First we beat together the butter and icing sugar.
 Then dissolve our instant coffee powder in some cream.
-The coffee infused cream gets whipped into the frosting for the most delicious coffee buttercream imaginable.
+The coffee-infused cream gets whipped into the frosting for the most delicious coffee buttercream imaginable.

 - 1/2 cup unsalted butter

 - 1 tablespoon instant coffee granules